neoforged/Documentation/docs/blocks/index.md

 #### The "Initiating" Stage

-- `InputEvent.InteractionKeyMappingTriggered` is fired with the left mouse button and the main hand.
+- Client-only: `InputEvent.InteractionKeyMappingTriggered` is fired with the left mouse button and the main hand.
 If the event is canceled, the pipeline ends.
 - Several prerequisites are checked, for example that you are not in spectator mode, that all required feature flags for the `ItemStack` in your main hand are enabled or that the block in question is not outside the world border.
 If at least one of these checks fails, the pipeline ends.
 - `PlayerInteractEvent.LeftClickBlock` is fired.
 If the event is canceled, the pipeline ends.
 - `Block#attack` is called.